jtroussard/fitnesstracker_ui/README.md

 10. **TrendTile**: Specialized version of `GenericTile` for trend-based data.
 11. **GraphTile**: Extends `GenericTile` to include charts.
 12. **FitnessTable**: Displays entries in a tabular format.

+## Role-Based Paths

+In the Fitness Quest Tracker application, users are directed to specific dashboard routes based on their assigned roles.
+The application utilizes role-based access control to provide relevant dashboard views for each user type.

+### Paths by Role

+- **Admin Role (`ROLE_ADMIN`)**
+  - **Path**: `/boards/admins`
+  - **Description**: Grants access to the Admin Dashboard, where administrators can manage user data, view system metrics, and oversee overall application performance.

+- **Member Role (`ROLE_MEMBER`)**
+  - **Path**: `/boards/members`
+  - **Description**: Provides access to the Member Dashboard, where members can track fitness activities, log nutrition details, and monitor personal progress.

+- **Unauthorized or Unassigned Roles**
+  - **Redirect Path**: `/auth/login`
+  - **Description**: Users without a valid or recognized role are redirected to the login page to re-authenticate or contact support if access issues persist.

+### Path Configuration
+Paths are defined within the `DashboardRoutes.js` component in the `src/routes` directory.
+Role-based redirection is managed in the `AuthContext.js` file to ensure users are directed to the appropriate dashboard based on their assigned roles.

+### Future Considerations
+- **Additional Roles**: As the application expands, new roles and associated paths may be added to support different types of users and functionalities.
+- **Enhanced Error Handling**: In cases where role data is missing or corrupted, the application may provide users with clearer error messages or contact options for support.

 ---